Dr. Jason Samona

 Tendon injury and tendinitis

-Arthritis of the fingers, hand, wrist, elbow and shoulder
+Arthritis of the fingers, hand, wrist, elbow and

 Carpal Tunnel Syndrome